Is it really difficult to lose belly fat?

 I lost 7 kilos in about three months.
 Good news, right?
 Not really.
 Because I gained 3 kilos very fast afterwards.

-Two weeks ago I was 69 kilos, my waist was 90 cm and my belly had reached 101 cm!
+In August I was 69 kilos, my waist was 90 cm and my belly had reached 101 cm!

 Dieting and worrying about my weight causes me additional stress, so sometimes I just give up, stop dieting, and stop measuring myself.
 But, after a while, when I check my weight…OMG, here we go again.